- General Regulations eTOP -

 15.10 The Subscriber has the right to:

-15.10.1 Submit an appeal against the Operator’s response within 30 days from receiving it, or
+15.10.1 submit an appeal against the Operator’s response to the complaint within 30 days from the date of receipt of the response, or

-15.10.2 At any time, take the matter to a common court, or if the complainant is a Consumer, pursue claims in mediation or arbitration proceedings, provided the complaint process has been exhausted.
+15.10.2 at any time bring the matter before a common court or, where the complainant is a Consumer, they have the right to pursue claims in mediation or before an arbitration court, provided the complaint route has been exhausted.

 Art.
 16